 With this new technology, the display area will show "EC" when the outdoor unit detects refrigerant leakage.
-This function is only available in cooling mode.

 1.14 Louver Position Memory Function

 When starting the unit again after shutting down, its louver will restore to the angle originally set by the user, but the precondition is that the angle must be within the allowable range, if it exceeds, it will memorize the maximum angle of the louver.
 During operation, if the power fails or the end user shuts down the unit in the turbo mode, the louver will restore to the default angle.